antonioleal/myslackbuilds/README.md

 - Code repository: https://github.com/stardot/b-em

 *Note: updater.sh is available for this package*
+## limine (Modern, advanced, portable, multiprotocol bootloader)
+ Limine is a modern, advanced, portable, multiprotocol bootloader, also limine: used as the reference implementation for the Limine boot protocol.

+- Category: system
+- Version: 9.6.0
 ## google-chrome-the-latest (Google Chrome Updater Script)
  Maintaining an updated Chrome Browser on Slackware is now made easier with this small program, "google-chrome-the-latest", a simple